Data Selection via Optimal Control for Language Models: Introduction

-In our experiments, we select data from the CommonCrawl\footnote{\url{https://commoncrawl.org/}} with $\name$ and pre-train LMs with 160M, 470M, 1B, and 1.7B parameters from scratch.
-We observe around 2 times speed-up in pre-training on the 1.7B LM and constant improvement in downstream tasks and language modeling performance across all model sizes compared to state-of-the-art baselines.
+In our experiments, we select data from the CommonCrawl with $\name$ using LIMA~\citep{lima} as the guide for downstream performance and pre-train LMs with 160M, 470M, 1B, and 1.7B parameters from scratch. {Then, we test the LM's zero-shot performance on tasks other than LIMA to examine the generalization of PDS.} We observe around 2 times speed-up in pre-training on the 1.7B LM and constant improvement in downstream tasks and language modeling performance across all model sizes compared to state-of-the-art baselines.
 Extrapolating these results using the Scaling Law~\citep{scaling_law,chinchilla}, we show that the benefits remain consistent for \textasciitilde400B LMs trained on \textasciitilde15T tokens.
 Besides, $\name$ enhances data utilization in a data-constrained setting, reducing the pre-training data demand by 1.8 times, which is a critical advantage as the LM community is running out of data~\citep{run_out_of_data}.
 We also conduct extensive analysis and ablation studies on the key factors of $\name$ to facilitate further research on data selection.